gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

         <switch> := (See below for list)

-  Thus  each preprocessor control line starts with either a literal string or the character '*':
+  Thus, you start each preprocessor control line either a literal string or the character '*':

   *  A literal string is the file name (without directory information) of the source file that will be input to the preprocessor.